Courses

 Full details for ARKEO 2235 - Archaeology of Indigenous North America

-Full details for ARKEO 2668 - Ancient Egyptian Civilization
+Full details for ARKEO 3090 - Introduction to Dendrochronology

-Full details for ARKEO 2800 - Introduction to the Arts of China
+Full details for ARKEO 3200 - Heritage Forensics

 Community-engaged archaeology brings together knowledgeable communities located within and beyond academic institutions who collaborate to produce higher-quality accounts of the past.
 In this course, students will build their archaeological fieldwork and laboratory skills while contributing to strong university-community relationships in the local area.
 Drawing on historical documents, previous scholarship, expert collaborators, and archaeological investigation, students in this course contribute to the understanding of regional sites and landmarks.
 The topic for Fall 2022 addresses the Underground Railroad through a partnership between Ithaca's historic St. James AME Church, the Cornell Institute of Archaeology and Material Studies, and local schools.
 Students in this course will study archaeological evidence related to the everyday experiences of people who formed part of a congregation active in the Underground Railroad during the early- to mid-19th century.